Coolidge Expansion Project FAQ

 Community impact

-SRP recognizes that the existing power plant is located adjacent to Randolph, a historically African American community in an unincorporated area of Pinal County that is industrially zoned.
+SRP recognizes that the existing power plant is located adjacent to Randolph, a historically African American community in an unincorporated area of Pinal County.

 This project would expand the existing plant by adding new turbines that comply with all state and federal regulations.
 The facility was built between 2009 and 2011 with no opposition to its construction.
 From the start of its operation, SRP contracted the facility's output from the plant owner under a power purchase agreement.
 In 2019, SRP made the decision to purchase the facility, and to our knowledge and understanding, the facility has operated safely and with no safety complaints during its 10 years of operation to date.